DawdleInTime/RND-Purgatory-Mod-Wiki/lunarlight.md

 The Lunarlight is considered the second hard lightsource to see with before rooms A-50+
 - This may also apply to the Ocean Flashlight, As it is more dim than Lunarlight.
- - Also, The Hardest Lightsource to use is the disabled scanner.

 # Gallery
 ![240 Sem Título_20240502090002](https://github.com/DawdleInTime/RND-Purgatory-Mod-Wiki/assets/168727225/00f47c00-63b2-4f66-8343-9e9ae262eb8c)